lhkhiem28/lhkhiem28.github.io/_pages/about.md

   - about.html
 ---

-# **Hello!
+# 🌱 **Hello!
 I’m Khiem**

-🌱 I am an Artificial Intelligence enthusiast.
-I am happy to connect and grow every day.
+I am a second-year Ph.D.
+Student in Computer Science at the University of Notre Dame, Notre Dame, Indiana, United States